Welcome to Year 6!

 - Uniform - Dress Smart - Think Smart.
 Please ensure correct uniform is worn every day, with shirts tucked in and hair tied back.

-- P.E is on Monday and Friday afternoon.
+- P.E is on Thursday with Miss Hough and Friday afternoon with Mr. Parker.
 Please ensure you are wearing the correct school P.E kit.

 - Children have 30 minutes daily reading homework, which should be recorded in their diaries, and brought into school every day.